Disintegrants used in pharmaceutical preparations

 2. Synthetic Super disintegrants

 Generally, disintegrating agents are added before or after wet granulation and/or both in many cases.
-When disintegrating agents come into contact with a fluid/water either they swell up or wicking and then break down, thus facilitating dissolution.Probably, disintegrants acts by the following one or more mechanisms:
+When disintegrating agents come into contact with a fluid/water either they swell up or wick and then break down, thus facilitating dissolution.

 1. By Swelling

-2. Due to heat of wetting
+2. Due to the heat of wetting

 3. Capillary action (wicking)